 Required prerequisite knowledge

 FYS100 Mechanics, MAT100 Mathematical Methods 1

 GEO100 Earth, Energy and Climate, GEO130 Geophysics, GEO140 Fluid Flow in Porous Media, PET110 Geophysics and Well Logging

 Report, oral presentation and written exam

-|Written exam||2/5||2 Hours||Letter grades||Approved compendium of formulae, Basic calculator,|
+Approved compendium of formulae, Basic calculator,

 Continuous evaluation.
 You must pass all parts to pass the course.
 All parts must be assessed in order to receive a grade.
-If you fail the assessment, you must retake the following year.
-There are no continuation opportunities on the assessment parts.
-Students who wish to take these sections again must do so the next time the course has regular instructionThe written report is a group project.
+A re-sit exam is only offered for the written exam.
+If you fail one- or both of the other assessment parts, or wish to improve the grade, you must retake this/these the following year.
+The written report is a group project.
 Canvas and emails are used as normal communication forms.
-A detailed plan of the course activities will be given by the instructor at the beginning of the course.
+A detailed plan of the course activities will be given by the instructor at the beginning of the semester.